Near-Optimal Performance Bounds for Orthogonal and Permutation Group Synchronization via Spectral Methods: Main theorem

 In particular, if $\| \widehat{\BG}_i\widehat{\BG}_j^{\top}-\BG_i\BG_j^{\top} \| < \frac{1}{2}$, then Algorithm~\ref{algo2} recovers the hidden permutation matrices $\BG_i$ exactly.

 \end{theorem}

-\begin{remark} The work~\cite{SHSS16} provides a block-wise bound for permutation group synchronization for more general networks in which $p > C_0 n^{-\frac{1}{2}}\log^3 (n)$ is needed for exact recovery of all the permutation matrices with high probability.~\cite{CGH14} shows that the SDP relaxation can recover the underlying hidden permutation matrices with high probability if $p > C_0 n^{-\frac{1}{2}}\log^2(nd)$.
-The bound~\eqref{eq:pm_bound} matches that in~\cite{BGHH18} which considers the general simultaneous mapping and clustering problem.
-However, as pointed out earlier, our technique is quite different from~\cite{BGHH18}. \end{remark}
+\begin{remark} The work~\cite{SHSS16} provides a block-wise bound for permutation group synchronization on general networks in which $p > C_0 n^{-\frac{1}{2}}\log^3 (n)$ is needed for the exact recovery of all the permutation matrices with high probability.~\cite{CGH14} shows that the SDP relaxation can recover the underlying hidden permutation matrices with high probability if $p > C_0 n^{-\frac{1}{2}}\log^2(nd)$.
+The bound~\eqref{eq:pm_bound} matches the state-of-the-art performance bound in~\cite{BGHH18} which considers the general simultaneous mapping and clustering problem.
+However, as pointed out earlier, our technique is quite different from~\cite{BGHH18}. {Note that the information theoretic limit for the exact recovery in $\Pi_d$ synchronization is discussed in~\cite[Corollary 1]{CSG16}: no method whatsoever is able to recover the ground truth if $p < O(1/\sqrt{n})$.
+Therefore, our bound differs from the information-theoretic limit by a logarithmic factor. } \end{remark}